-After a couple of years in the working world (read more about it here), I'm back in academia.
+After a couple of years in the working world (read more about it here), I returned to academia.

-I am currently a graduate student at Stanford University working toward a Ph.D. in Computational and Mathematical Engineering.
+I completed by graduate studies at Stanford University, earning my Ph.D. in Computational and Mathematical Engineering in June 2018.
 I received funding from a Stanford Graduate Fellowship in Science and Engineering, which provides three years of funding for graduate study.
 As a part of the PhD program requirements, I completed a Master of Science degree in Computational and Mathematical Engineering, which was conferred in June 2015.